macieklamberski/feedsmith/benchmarks/README.md

 └───┴──────────────┴─────────┴──────────────┴──────────┴──────────┴──────┘
 ```

+> [!NOTE]
-**Note:** It was hard to find libraries for handling JSON Feed, so at this moment only Feedsmith is listed.
+> It was hard to find libraries for handling JSON Feed, so at this moment only Feedsmith is listed.